CapgeminiNorway/guidelines/HOW-new-repo.md

-# Do you want to have repositories in GitHub/CapgeminiNorway?
+# New repositories in GitHub/CapgeminiNorway?

 Here comes a short checklist we need to follow GitHub.